SamuelSwartzberg/flashcardifying_text_temp/math.md

 The ⟮pareto distribution⟯ is a ⟮ (family of) probability distributions⟯ that applies to a large set of ⟮natural⟯ and ⟮social⟯ phenomena.
 A well-known ⟮s1;pareto distribution⟯ with ⟮a specific parameter⟯ reflects the idea that ⟮80% of outcomes are due to 20% of causes⟯, which has become known as ⟮the pareto principle⟯ (Aka ⟮the law of the vital few⟯, ⟮the principle of factor sparsity⟯).

+## citation metrics

+#### coupling ＆ co-citation

+flex-container:✫Visualization_of_co-citation_analysis_methods.png✫

+Bibliographic coupling measures how many of the same works two documents cite.
+If two documents cite at least one work in common, they are bibliographically coupled.
+The bibliographic coupling strength/index will be 3 if they cite 3 works in common.
+Co-citation measures how frequently two documents are cited together by other documents.
+If at least one other document cites two documents in common these documents are said to be co-cited.
+The more co-citations two documents receive, the higher their co-citation strength/index (e.g. co-cited by 3 works → co-citation strength of 3).
+It is supposed to predict how semantically-related they are.